xa-io/coinbase-volatility-scanner/README.md

 - **Overall Stability**:
   - The script now continues scanning and sending alerts even if individual pairs fail repeatedly, thanks to the enhanced skip logic.
   - Retains all core features including real-time monitoring, Discord notifications, and historical data analysis.

+### Revision 7: Update (2025-02-26)
+- **Block List for Ignored Coins**:
+  - Added a `BLOCK_LIST` configuration option for specifying coins (e.g., `IOTX`) that should be excluded from generating alerts.
+  - The script still fetches and stores price data for these coins, but no notifications will be sent if one of these coins meets the usual movement thresholds.
+- **Preserved Core Functionality**:
+  - All existing logic for short-term versus historical data, retry logic, cooldown checks, and JSON data persistence remains unchanged.
+- **Example Usage**:
+  - To ignore `IOTX` and `ABC123` in future alerts, set `BLOCK_LIST = "IOTX, ABC123"` in the configuration.
+  - The script will continue tracking prices for those coins, but no alerts will be sent.

 ## Recommendations On Use